benbuckman/nodejs-ebay-api/README.md

 ## Examples

 See the [examples][examples] directory.
-There are two examples, one with a single-page `findItemsByKeywords` request, the other a paginated `findItemsAdvanced` request.
-It should be reasonably apparent from the examples how these functions are used.
 To run the examples, you need to add your own app key (I don't want my keys to be disabled for abuse!) - you can get one [here](https://publisher.ebaypartnernetwork.com/PublisherToolsAPI).